microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 * Whether the client normalizes line endings to the client specific
 	 * setting.
 	 * If set to `true` the client will normalize line ending characters
-	 * in a workspace edit containg to the client specific new line
+	 * in a workspace edit to the client specific new line character(s).
-	 * character.
 	 *
 	 * @since 3.16.0 - proposed state
 	 */